Last update: 7/31/18

-Should you hire and develop full-time employees to focus solely on your company’s content marketing, or do you seek help from a digital marketing agency?
+Should we hire and develop full-time employees, or do we need help from an agency?

 Let’s weigh the options together, look at the tale of the tape, and go blow by blow between these. . .
 OK, this is ridiculous.
 How about we skip the boxing analogies and simply compare agencies to dedicated in-house marketers—then you can choose a champ.